Janteby1/mini_twitter/README.md

 * As a user, I can tag my posts with keywords in the form of hashtags. (ie: #fashion, #belieber)

+* search by user or by single hashtag

 * As a user, I can search for hashtags and get a list of posts with those hashtags sorted by created date starting with the most recently created. - DIDNT ADD